One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Calculation of index in the presence of long-range parameters

 Unlike for the addition of parameter $\Delta_{p}$, we find that $t_{AA}$ does change the Majorana number transition.
 This transition can be found by setting $E_{q}(0)=0$, resulting in

 which reduces to the minimal model solution (Eq.~(35) in the main text) for $t_{AA}=0$.
-The other transition points can be calculated in the same way as described for $\Delta_{p}$ in Sec~\ref{Sdpappendix} of the supplementary material with solutions $S_\pm$=0, where here
+The other transition points can be calculated in the same way as described for $\Delta_{p}$ with solutions $S_\pm$=0, where here

 where